s4mpl/portfolio/assets/projects/survival-simulator.md

 This is nothing new, but I did find this optimization to be cool.
 When constantly checking for collisions between every entity, you're left with a horrible O(n^2)-like operation (a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) where each node is an entity and each edge represents a check means `n*(n-1) / 2` checks for `n` entities&mdash;not ideal).

 To reduce the number of checks, we keep track of which entities can *possibly* be close enough to collide by comparing how close their x-positions are.
 If two entities do not share a close x-position, then they shouldn't be considered at all for the more expensive collision check.
-It's called the sweep and prune algorithm, and my implementation is pretty questionable so I won't showcase it here, but [this video](https://youtu.be/eED4bSkYCB8?t=941) does a great job illustrating it.
+It's called the sweep and prune algorithm, and my implementation is pretty questionable so I won't showcase it here, but [this video (again)](https://youtu.be/eED4bSkYCB8?t=941) does a great job illustrating it.

 <hr>